 Using Twitter, Facebook, email, and our collected networks of close friends and loose ties, HoHoTO’s founders kicked off a process that lit up the tweetstreams and blogvines; quickly turning a much, much bigger group of people on to the same core idea:

 People in our great city are hungry and we can make a difference.

-The result, that first year, was an extraordinary party attended by more than 500 enthusiastic people from the local tech, media, digital marketing, social media, and PR communities.
+The result, that first year, was an extraordinary party attended by more than 500 enthusiastic people from the local tech, startups, digital business, nonprofit, and communications communities.
 The whole thing was organized in less than 20 days, sold out in nine, and went on to astonish all of us involved as we watched something bigger than we’d ever dreamed take shape before our eyes.

 HoHoTO became a hyper-connected social media movement and a remarkable example of the power of self-organizing online groups.

 Along the way, we’ve received messages of support from the likes of Twitter co-founder, Biz Stone, BoingBoing co-founder Cory Doctorow and many others.
 We’ve called in the troops (the 48th Highlanders) to help us deliver the donated food to Daily Bread so that their regular resources would not be redirected by our last-minute event.
 We’ve been cited as an example of social action by Queen Rania of Jordan and referenced as a case study in business books.

 For seven years, from 2008-2014, “the party that Twitter built” raised more than $350,000 and collected around four tons of food for hungry Torontonians.
 By 2014, the event founders decided to say goodbye to HoHoTO.
 After the announcement one of the founders rose up to the challenge.

 In 2015, the party regrouped with new leadership and announced a new cause.
 HoHoTO started a 3-year community challenge to raise funds for a YMCA Toronto Girls Center.
 It also invited young women to meet with mentors and various agencies.